2026-2027 Fellow Applications Have Closed

-The Center for Social & Behavioral Science and Institute of Government and Public Affairs (IGPA) are excited to announce the new Partnerships for Evidence-based Public Policy (PEPP) fellowship program.
-This program will create a bridge between research experts and the public by enabling mid-career faculty across the Illinois System to conduct year-long policy research projects with Illinois government partners.
-PEPP fellows will form a cohort, participating in monthly trainings on topics such as the policy research lifecycle and policy communication, as well as networking and collaborative work.
+The Center for Social & Behavioral Science (CSBS) and Institute of Government and Public Affairs (IGPA) are excited to continue the Partnerships for Evidence-based Public Policy (PEPP) fellowship program.
+This program creates a bridge between research experts and the public by enabling mid-career faculty across the Illinois System to conduct year-long policy research projects with Illinois government partners.

 - Tenure-track faculty at one of the three campuses in the University of Illinois system